-I wrote recently about being an interviewer for Thanet Writers, and it’s an experience that works best when it’s fresh and in the moment – preferably without the person being interviewed knowing what the questions are going to be in advance.
-I like to catch the immediacy of them being confronted by the questions without any prior warning – you get more honesty that way and no rehearsed responses.
+I wrote recently about being an interviewer for Thanet Writers, and it’s an experience that works best when it’s fresh and in the moment – preferably without the interviewee knowing what the questions are going to be in advance.
+I like the immediacy of them being confronted by the questions without any prior warning – you get more honesty.

 All that is perfectly fine, of course, until I was told – unexpectedly – that I was going to be interviewed for the Thanet Writers’ Youtube channel myself.
 That added an entirely new dimension to the evening I’d got planned, which I thought was going to be me asking questions of the excellent Sam Kaye (no, he really is, you should check out his website) and then sloping off home to read a chapter or two of a rather intriguing book I’ve just started.

-I came out in cold sweats at the merest thought of being interviewed; I don’t actually enjoy being the centre of attention, ironically, and much prefer being on the other side of the sofa.
+I came out in cold sweats at the merest thought of being interviewed; I don’t actually enjoy being the centre of attention, ironically.
 However, now I was being given the chance to talk about myself for a while, and I initially resisted; I really disliked the thought.
 I suspect that The Producer, maniacal genius that he is, guessed that and reassured me that I was being interviewed purely about my experiences with an independent publishing house – Inspired Quill – and how the last few years had evolved in terms of our experiences and relationship.

-Now that I could talk about, because it’s something that I’m interested in; I like discussing the opportunities I’ve had over the past few years and sharing my experiences with people who are interested in knowing more about a growing sector.
+Now that I could talk about, because it’s something that I’m interested in; I like discussing the opportunities I’ve had and sharing my experiences with people who are interested in a growing sector.
 When previously it was just the Big Six and their imprints who could control what was distributed in the market, new publishing houses are taking the chance in an increasingly-diverse market.
-As a result, it’s genuinely lovely to see new opportunities for writers; could I ever have been published without the opportunities of independent publishing houses?
+As a result, it’s lovely to see new opportunities for writers; could I ever have been published without the opportunities of independent publishing houses?
 I very much doubt it.

 So yes, I thoroughly enjoyed the ability to discuss my experiences, and it was actually rather fun after a while.
 Sam was a confident interviewer, and had been only briefed an hour or so before himself – nothing like throwing us in the deep end, but that’s The Producer for you; cruel and rather evil.
 But I can understand his thinking; I suspect he knew what I was like, and didn’t want me overthinking it too much.
 Cunning so and so.